 We celebrate progress, effort and achievement.
 At end of term celebration assemblies children in each class receive a special framed certificate for progress, effort or reaching the highest standards.
 They choose a book to take home, read and add to their collection.
 The Headteacher and Deputy Headteacher give out special stickers and postcards to reward children.
-Children are rewarded in class with table points, class cheers, praise, stickers and certificates.
+Children are rewarded in class with praise, stickers and certificates.